NoemieGrf/CMakeTemplate/README.md

 install (FILES ${PROJECT_SOURCE_DIR}/log/log.txt DESTINATION ./)
 ```

-## Sub Project
+### Sub Project

-### library include private and public
+#### library include private and public

-- When a project is mean to build a static library or shared library, target include directory should be public.
+When a project is mean to build a static library or shared library, target include directory should be public.
 Otherwise, other subproject which uses this library can not see the include path.

+#### copy shared library

-- After build, shared library should be copied to the same directory with executable file.
+After build, shared library should be copied to the same directory with executable file.